tgmanu/Retail-Customer-Shopping-Behavior-Analysis/README.md

 - Data Preparation & Modeling (Python): Clean and transform the raw dataset for analysis.
 - Data Analysis (SQL): Organize the data into a structured format, simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.
 - Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.
-- Report: Write a clear project report summarizing your key findings and business recommendations.

 ---